lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-4.rst

     1237667228761719243,	37.68240015, 6.520379946

 **5. Upload a table to the Portal.**
 In the pop-up window for table uploads, select "Upload file" and click on "Choose File".
-Select the CSV file and click the "Load Table" button.
+Select the CSV file containing the user table and click the "Load Table" button.

 .. figure:: images/portal-102-4-2.png
     :name: portal-102-4-2